CSA-RH/rosa-hcp-fast-deploy/README.md

 ```

 # Resources
-You can choose between Single and Multi-AZ deployment model.
+The number of subnets and other resources will vary depending on what you pick: you can choose to implement a public or a private ROSA **HCP** cluster as well as choose between Single and Multi-AZ deployment models.
 In both cases and for economic reasons this shell script will consider having a minimal configuration:
 - 1x NAT Gateway (NGW) in just one single AZ to allow instances with no public IPs to access the internet
-- 1x Internet Gateway (IGW) to allow instances with public IPs to access the internet
+- 1x Internet Gateway (IGW) to allow instances with public IPs to access the internet<br />
-The number of subnets and other resources will vary depending on whether you choose to deploy a Public or Private ROSA **HCP** cluster.

-#### Single-AZ
+#### Single-AZ (Public)
 Here is an example of the VPC with a Single-AZ (2x workers):
 ![image](https://github.com/CSA-RH/HCP/assets/40911235/26d2ba39-49f1-405d-ad50-45ac24239eb2)

-#### Multi-AZ
+#### Multi-AZ (Public)
 This is an example of a Multi-AZ (3x workers):
 ![image](https://github.com/CSA-RH/HCP/assets/40911235/50a26cb6-44a3-43e5-b836-5fe66f6bde3b)